ANALYSIS-Internet stock collapse dents Silicon Valley

 "Farmville" publisher Zynga (ZNGA.O), which went public in December at a valuation of $7 billion, is trading around $3.15 a share, more than 68 percent off its $10 IPO price.

 And on Thursday, the 800-pound gorilla of the group, Facebook Inc (FB.O), reported tepid results that shaved some $10 billion off the company's market cap.
-The stock has gone straight down since its botched May initial public offering and now trades over a third below its $38 IPO price.
+The stock has gone straight down since its botched May initial public offering and now trades at around one-third off its $38 IPO price.

 “The VCs, the private equity guys at the early stages, already cashed out and made their fortunes,” said Peter Schiff, chief executive of Euro Pacific Capital.
 “Everybody else who ran to buy the stock at the IPO at a sky-high valuation ended up holding the bag.”